Plumsail/forms-docs/Public/javascript/fields.rst

         -   Description/Examples

     *   -   **widgetOptions**
+        -   The property contains settings for |Kendo UI MultilineTextBox control|.

-        -   Customize the collection of tools that are used to interact with the text.
+            Customize the collection of tools that are used to interact with the text.

             Tools may be switched on by specifying their names.